| |

 Sinus headache relief

 What you need is sinus headache relief.
 Now.
 You're feeling hot, tired, and congested - and there's this terrible sinus headache.
 What are your options?
-Let's take a quick look at sinusitis diagnosis and treatment, and you can find some relief.
+Let's take a quick look at sinusitis diagnosis and treatment, and what you can do to find relief.

 Source of the sinus headache